 Some companies have security guards record the attendance of their employees.
 Others use time cards and let their employees punch in and out of their shifts.
-These methods may seem quick and straightforward, but in practice, many challenges occur.
+These methods may seem quick and straightforward but may cause some challenges in practice.

-It can be quite a challenge for managers and shift leads to determine whether the employees have shown up on time for a shift or they've clocked in from a coffee shop nearby.
-With a GPS-based tracking solution, such worries are obsolete.
+This is particularly helpful for managers, and shift leads managing teams in dispersed locations, such as home healthcare providers and construction workers.
+You don't have to worry whether the employees have shown up on time for a shift or they've clocked in from a coffee shop nearby.

 Set Realistic Disciplinary Actions

-You can set up disciplinary procedures for your employee attendance policy with such a system.
-For example, you can define the benchmarks for verbal and written warning, a meeting with the supervisor, a suspension, or a termination.
+Be clear on what circumstances may trigger each disciplinary action.
+For example, you can define the benchmarks for verbal and written warnings, a meeting with the supervisor, a suspension, or a termination.